momonala/aposynthese/README.md

 <img src="/assets/spectrogram.png" width="1100" />

-We then iterate through this plot across time, and apply peak detection at each time vector.
+We then iterate through this spectrogram plot across time, and apply peak detection at each spectral time vector.
 Next we map the dominant frequencies at each time point to [notes on a music scale](https://en.wikipedia.org/wiki/Piano_key_frequencies).
 Below the plot shows a fourier transform (FFT) performed at a given time point, with peak detection applied.
 The piano shows the detected dominant frequencies mapped onto the keys.

 <img src="/assets/fft.png" width="1100" />